Man who shot Lady Gaga’s dog walker gets 21 years in prison

 James Howard Jackson, one of three men and two accomplices who participated in the violent robbery and its aftermath, pleaded no contest to one count of attempted murder, according to the Los Angeles County District Attorney’s Office.
 It was not immediately clear which attorney represented Howard on Monday.

+Fischer also addressed Jackson directly in the statement, and said he forgives him and the others involved in the attack.
+“You completely altered my life, and I know I can’t fully move forward from the night you shot me until I said those words to you.”

-The dogs, named Koji and Gustav, were returned several days later by Jennifer McBride, who was also charged in the crime.
+The stolen dogs were returned several days later by Jennifer McBride, who was also charged in the crime.

 The pop star had offered a $500,000 reward — “no questions asked” — to be reunited with the dogs at the time.